 Learning Outcome: 01.09 Outline the major events in the history of mirobiology, including the major contributors to the early development of microscopy, medical advances, aseptic techniques, and the germ theory of disease.
+Topic: History of Microbiology

-- 26. Which scientist showed that anthrax was caused by the bacterium Bacillus anthracis?
+26. Which scientist showed that anthrax was caused by the bacterium Bacillus anthracis?

 - A. Joseph Lister

 - B. Ignaz Semmelweis

 - C. Robert Koch

 - D. Louis Pasteur

 - E. Antonie van Leeuwenhoek

 ASM Objective: 05.04 Microorganisms, cellular and viral, can interact with both human and nonhuman hosts in beneficial, neutral or detrimental ways.
-ASM Topic: Module 05 Systems Bloom's Level: 01.
-Remember

 Learning Outcome: 01.09 Outline the major events in the history of mirobiology, including the major contributors to the early development of microscopy, medical advances, aseptic techniques, and the germ theory of disease.
-Section: 01.05
+Topic: History of Microbiology

-- 27. Which of the following lists the correct descending taxonomic hierarchy (left to right)?
+27. Select the correct descending taxonomic hierarchy (left to right):

 - A. family, order, class

 - B. family, genus, species

 - C. genus, species, family

-- D. class. phylum. order
+- D. class, phylum, order

 - E. kingdom, domain, phylum

 ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.
-ASM Topic: Module 01 Evolution Bloom's Level: 01.
-Remember Learning Outcome: 01.12 Explain how the levels of a taxonomic scheme relate to each other.
+ASM Topic: Module 01 Evolution Learning Outcome: 01.12 Explain how the levels of a taxonomic scheme relate to each other.
 Give the names of the levels, and place them in a hierarchy.
-Section: 01.06 Topic: Taxonomy of Microorganisms
+Topic: Taxonomy of Microorganisms

-- 28. When assigning a scientific name to an organism, - A. the species name is capitalized. - B. the species name is placed first. - C. the species name can be abbreviated. - D. both genus and species names are capitalized. - E. both genus and species names are italicized or underlined.
+28. When assigning a scientific name to an organism,

+- A. the species name is capitalized.

+- B. the species name is placed first.

+- C. the species name can be abbreviated.

+- D. both genus and species names are capitalized.

+- E. both genus and species names are italicized or underlined.

 ASM Objective: 07.03a Ability to communicate and collaborate with other disciplines: Effectively communicate fundamental concepts of microbiology in written and oral format.

-ASM Topic: Module 07 Scientific Thinking Bloom's Level: 01.
-Remember Learning Outcome: 01.13 Describe the goals of nomenclature and how the binomial system is structured.
+Learning Outcome: 01.13 Describe the goals of nomenclature and how the binomial system is structured.
 Know how to correctly write a scientific name.
-Section: 01.06 Topic: Taxonomy of Microorganisms